Category: News

 Hydro Ottawa’s evolution to a technology-driven organization places it among the National Capital Region’s Top Employers

-Posted on by Morgan
+Posted on by theboss

 OTTAWA – Today Hydro Ottawa Holding Inc. (Hydro Ottawa) won a spot among the National Capital Region’s Top Employers